arximboldi/lager/doc/architecture.rst

          CHECK(new_model.value == old_model.value + 1);
      }

-  This ability to make explicit assertions what changes also makes advanced testing technices like `property based testing`_ possible.
+  This ability to make explicit assertions about change also makes advanced testing technices like `property based testing`_ possible.

 * We can now generically implement :ref:`undo <undo>` and :ref:`time travel<time-travel>`.